Spontaneous Particulars: The Telepathy of Archives, Susan Howe (New Directions, 2014)

 Dora Prieto is a Mexican-Canadian poet based in Oakland as a 2025–27 Wallace Stegner Fellow at Stanford.

-Her debut poetry collection is forthcoming with House of Anansi (April 2027) and her book of co-translated poems JAWS by Xitlalitl Rodríguez Mendoza is forthcoming with Cardboard House Press (April 2026).
+Her debut poetry collection is forthcoming with House of Anansi (April 2027) and her book of co-translated poems JAWS [tiburón] by Xitlalitl Rodríguez Mendoza is soon out with Cardboard House Press in May 2026.

 She is a member of El Mashup Collective, and her work has appeared in Best New Poets 2025, Acentos Review, Maisonneuve, Catapult, and the Capilano Review, and won the 2025 Bronwen Wallace Award for Emerging Writers.